 Jobs and career paths

-During your time at the University, many questions may arise about what kind of job would suit you after graduating.
-Our online course catalogue lists all the University’s courses and programmes.
-On the programme page, you can find examples of professions and career paths relevant to your courses or programme.
+During your studies, questions may arise about what jobs might suit you after your studies.
+On the programme or course page, you can find examples of possible professions and career paths for your specific programme or course.

-Reflecting on the courses you have studied and the knowledge you have acquired makes it easier to market yourself and your skills to employers
+By reflecting on the courses you have taken and the knowledge you have acquired, you can more easily market yourself and your skills.

 Peer Support Network